 Rabbi Salkin has been responsible for the spiritual revival of bar and bat mitzvah in America – largely through his first book, Putting God on the Guest List: How to Reclaim The Spiritual Meaning of Your Child’s Bar or Bat Mitzvah (Jewish Lights Publishing.
 His new book, The JPS Bnai Mitzvah Torah Commentary, is the first in-depth introduction to Torah and prophets for young people and their families.

 Rabbi Salkin’s blog, “Martini Judaism – for those who want to be shaken and stirred,” won the 2015 Religion Communicators Council (RCC) Wilbur Award for Faith-based Blogs.
 His essays have appeared in numerous periodicals, including The Washington Post, Wall Street Journal, Commentary, Forward, JTA, Tablet, Moment, The Jewish Week and Readers Digest.

 A native of New York, Rabbi Salkin was ordained at Hebrew Union College-Jewish Institute of Religion in New York in 1981.
 He was one of the first Jews to earn the Doctor of Ministry degree from Princeton Theological Seminary in 1991.
 Rabbi Salkin has served on the boards of many national and local Jewish organizations, and has been an activist for Israel and Zionism.

-Rabbi Salkin serves as the senior rabbi of Temple Solel in Hollywood, Florida.
+Rabbi Salkin serves as the Senior Rabbi at Temple Israel of West Palm Beach.
+He was the prestigious Chautauqua Society scholar in June of 2020.
 His hobbies include playing guitar, reading voraciously, and consuming vast quantities of coffee.